Little Joe (electric locomotive): Milwaukee Road

-Milwaukee #E70 is on static display at Deer Lodge, Montana.
+After the June 1974 shutdown, the "Little Joes" remained in storage on the Milwaukee Road system until all were eventually scrapped.
+Only one unit, E-70, was donated to Deer Lodge and is now displayed on the courthouse lawn painted in the Milwaukee's Olympian Hiawatha livery.

 South Shore

-South Shore #803 is preserved, in operational condition, at the Illinois Railway Museum (IRM).
-South Shore #802 is preserved and on public display at the Lake Shore Railway Historical Museum in North East, Pennsylvania, 10 mi away from Erie, where the GE Locomotive Assembly Plant that constructed the Little Joes is located.
+Two units from the South Shore survived the scrapper's torch. #803 is preserved and is in operational condition, at the Illinois Railway Museum (IRM). #802 is preserved and is on public display at the Lake Shore Railway Historical Museum in North East, Pennsylvania, 10 mi away from Erie, where the GE's main manufacturing facility that constructed the "Little Joes" is located.

 Brazil

-In Brazil, #6451, #6453, #6454, were scrapped after the deactivation.
-Number 6452 is in a museum in Jundiaí, São Paulo and #6455 is in a museum in Bauru, São Paulo, but is missing many parts.
-As of 2008, 6455 was transferred in safe for the stop-station gare and now is safe in a rail station-museum.
+In Brazil, #6451, #6453, and #6454 were scrapped after the FEPASA deactivation in 1999.
+Luckily, #6452 is on display in a museum in Jundiaí, São Paulo. #6455 was also preserved in Bauru in the same city but is missing many parts.
+In 2008, the locomotive was transferred to a safe for the stop-station gare and is now safe in a rail station-museum.